aquelle-cp/RSCompetitions/README.md

                          # ex. s_comp_skills = [OVERALL]

     s_start_file         # The path to the file you want to record the starting values for the
-                         # competition in, I recommend having a folder for these files, I call
+                         # competition in.
+I recommend having a folder for these files, I call
                          # mine start_files, just to keep them separate from the code
-                         # Note that if the file doesn't exist, it'll create it for you, and if
+                         # Note: if the file doesn't exist, it'll create it for you, and if
                          # the file exists and has contents, it'll ask for confirmation before
                          # deleting any contents and replacing with the start files
                          # ex. s_start_file = 'start_files/rc_1_comp'

-    s_standings_header   # Only set if you're using a discord bot, otherwise this won't do
+    s_standings_header   # (Only set this if you're using a Discord bot)
-                         # anything
                          # If you are using a Discord bot, this will print to the channel
                          # when the update is triggered, so it serves both as a header and as
-                         # confirmation to the player that triggered the update that the
+                         # confirmation to the player that requested the update that the
                          # program is working on getting the current standings, since that
                          # can take anywhere from a few seconds to a minute or two depending
                          # on the current state of the API and the number of players in the